- TAG : Egypt Women Tours

 Return to your boat for your final night aboard.
 In addition, make the most of the incredible views of one of the world’s greatest rivers.

 Your Nile cruise ends in the open-air museum of Luxor from the spectacular temple complex of Karnak to the Valley of the Kings.
-Luxor full of wonderfully preserved reminders of the Pharaohs.
+Luxor is full of wonderfully preserved reminders of the Pharaohs.

 Today you will visit the magnificent Karnak Temple, which is perhaps the most impressive of all the ancient Pharoahs’ monumental works.